 If you don’t believe in ghosts, then — wait, why did you click on this story if you don’t believe in ghosts?
 You really must be starved for entertainment, and that’s fine.
 Welcome.
 But I am going to talk as if haunted beaches in Australia are a thing that can actually exist, so please don’t come for me if you don’t ~believe~.

 I first learned about the concept of a haunted beach when I was researching for an episode of PEDESTRIAN.TV’s podcast All Aussie Mystery Hour.
 If you do believe in spooky things of Australia and are also interested in unsolved murders and abductions and the like, then you should check it out on iTunes HERE, or on Spotify HERE.
+Also check out our new podcast about Australia’s zesty history, aptly titled The Zest Is History on iTunes HERE, or on Spotify HERE.

 I deep-dived for you, so you can either a) go to these places if you’re a keen ghost hunter or b) run screaming in the opposite direction and never go there, ever.